jabberjabberjabber/KeywordExpander/README.md

 1. Install ExifTool for your platform: https://exiftool.org/
 2. Clone this repository
 3. Install Python dependencies: `pip install -r requirements.txt`
-4. Download a GGUF format embedding model (e.g., all-MiniLM-L6-v2)
+4. Download a GGUF format embedding model (e.g., all-MiniLM-L6-v2) and language model (e.g., gemma-2-2b-it)
-5. Build or obtain llama.cpp with embedding support
+5. Build or obtain llama.cpp and place llamacpp-embedding and needed binaries in the KeywordExpander folder
+6. Download Koboldcpp launch it with the language model

 ## Usage